 Is Z-Wave going to work in my home?

-There are some environmental considerations that need to be understood and then you can even turn them into your advantage.
+There are some environmental considerations that need to be understood and then you can even turn them to your advantage.
 Z-Wave extenders can be used to improve the coverage and responsiveness of your mesh.
-However, interferences and building materials might severely hinder the quality of the mesh, and reduce the range with up to 70% or more, depending on the number and type of obstacles in between.
+However, interferences and building materials might severely hinder the quality of the mesh, and reduce the range by up to 70% or more, depending on the number and type of obstacles in between.

 Putting your hub in a central location and adding more repeaters can drastically improve the health of your Z-Wave network.
 Your devices can better communicate with one another without having the data overload the network.

 Obstacles such as metal foiled building materials or concrete with rebar have a high reflective coefficient, reflecting Z-wave in undesired directions.